SolutionsCloud/apidoc/docs/source/source.rst

 Objects
 -------

 In the bodies of types, requests and responses you can define a complex object using basic elements.
-Those elements (defined below) contain always a keyword "type" which defines the type of the element.
+These elements (defined below) contain always a keyword "type" which defines the type of the element.
-The known types, are (object, array, dynamic, boolean, none, string, number, integer, reference, const, enum).
+The known types, are `object`, `array`, `dynamic`, `boolean`, `none`, `string`, `number`, `integer`, `reference`, `const`, `enum`.
 If the type is not in this list, ApiDoc will look in the elements declared in the `types` section (see :ref:`source-page-types`).
+Each elements contains an attribute `optional` indicating if the element is compulsory or optional.
+They also contains an attribute `constraints` containing a dictionnary constraints.
+Some constraints are predefined depending of the type of the element, but it"s also possible to define custom constraints (a reference to yout business model for example).
+No check will be applied on sample according to these constraints, they only will be display in a popover in the rendered documentation.
+These constraints are derived from `Json Schema <http://json-schema.org/>`_

 String
 ^^^^^^